Westchester Couple Draws Attention For 'Seducing Serial Killers,' Report Says

-A Westchester couple is making national news for reportedly seducing serial killers by mail over the course of more than two decades.
+A New York couple is making national news for reportedly seducing serial killers by mail over the course of more than two decades.

-Yonkers residents Barbara Dickstein, age 60, and her late husband Richie reportedly targeted at least 100 violent criminals and high-profile murderers while enjoying a deeply dark letter-writing campaign that spanned more than 20 years.
+Westchester County resident Barbara Dickstein, age 60, of Yonkers, and her late husband Richie reportedly targeted at least 100 violent criminals and high-profile murderers while enjoying a deeply dark letter-writing campaign that spanned more than 20 years.

 Among the infamous penpals were John Wayne Gacy, Charles Manson, Jeffrey Dahmer, David Berkowitz, and Richard Ramirez.